Philip Saville headshot

 Philip Saville

-I am currently a post-doc with Sam Staton at the University of Oxford.
+I am a lecturer in computer science at the University of Sussex.
+Until September 2024 I was a post-doc with Sam Staton at the University of Oxford.
 Previously I was a post-doc at the University of Edinburgh working with Ohad Kammar as part of the grant Effectful theories of programming languages: models, abstractions, validation.
 Before that I was a PhD student under Marcelo Fiore at the University of Cambridge.

 Research interests